Karl Gordon Henize: Death

 Henize, on leave from NASA at the time, went on a hiking expedition to Mount Everest with British research group High Adventure BVI.
-Henize intended to test the Tissue Equivalent Proportional Counter (TEPC) at different altitudes: 17,000 ft, 19,000 ft, and 21,000 ft.
+He intended to test the Tissue Equivalent Proportional Counter (TEPC) at different altitudes: 17,000 ft, 19,000 ft, and 21,000 ft.
 The TEPC would reveal how people's bodies would be affected, including the way bodily tissues behaved, when struck by radiation, which was important for the planning of long duration space missions.
 The data would be shared with NASA and BVI.

 Henize acclimatized at Kathmandu, Nepal, followed by acclimatization at expedition base camp in China.
-Henize, with three members of High Adventure BVI, began the hike on October 4, 1993.
-Henize reported breathing problems on their way to advanced base camp; they were at 22,000 ft.
+With three members of High Adventure BVI, he began the hike on October 4, 1993.
+He reported breathing problems on their way to advanced base camp; they were at 22,000 ft.
 Treatments with oxygen failed, and they returned to base camp.
 On October 5, Henize died in his sleep.
 The cause of death was determined to be high altitude pulmonary edema (HAPE).
-Henize, aged 66, was buried near the Changtse Glacier.
+He was buried near the Changtse Glacier.
 He was survived by his wife, Caroline, and four children.